micheldebree/retrospex/README.md

 - Apply restrictions that various graphic modes impose on the number of unique colors used in a specific area

+Things like cropping/scaling to the right size, or making sure multicolor pixels are two pixels wide is not part of this tool and can be done with other tools in a pre-processing step.

 Designed to be used as part of a development toolchain, for example:

-- [ImageMagick](https://imagemagick.org/index.php) (process an image, like resizing and cropping)
+- [ImageMagick](https://imagemagick.org/index.php) (process an image, like
+  resizing and cropping)
-- [png2prg](https://github.com/staD020/png2prg). (convert to a Commodore 64 compatible format) retrospex is specifically designed for compatibility with `png2prg`
+- [png2prg](https://github.com/staD020/png2prg). (convert to a Commodore 64
+  compatible format) retrospex is specifically designed for compatibility with `png2prg`
-- [spot](https://github.com/spartaomg/spot_cpp) (convert and optimize to Commodore 64 compatible format )
+- [spot](https://github.com/spartaomg/spot_cpp) (convert and optimize to
+  Commodore 64 compatible format)

 ## Usage